ItsFlowin/bikesharing/README.md

  - The rental times for the service follow the same pattern for all genders.

  <img src="https://github.com/ItsFlowin/pics/blob/main/Trips%20by%20Gender%20by%20Weekday.png">

+ - Subscribers use the service 10 times more than regular customers.
+ - The most rentals are done by subscribers on Monday, Tuesdays, Thursdays, and Fridays.

 <img src="https://github.com/ItsFlowin/pics/blob/main/Trips%20by%20Gender.png">

+-
 <img src="https://github.com/ItsFlowin/pics/blob/main/August%20Peak%20Hours.png">